 (9) A regulatory compliance department supervised by a regulatory compliance officer located at the casino.
 The regulatory compliance department shall be responsible for the casinos compliance with state and local law, including Chapter 3772. of the Revised Code and this chapter, as well as commission approved internal controls.
 The regulatory compliance officer shall report directly to one of the following regarding matters of policy, purpose, responsibility, and authority, and the following shall also control the hiring, termination, and salary of the compliance officers position:

-(a) The casino operator licensees corporate chief compliance officer; or
+(a) The casino operator's corporate chief compliance officer; or

 (b) Another position or entity as approved by the executive director or his/her designee;

-(C) The casino operator licensee's or applicant's personnel shall be trained in all policies, procedures, and internal controls relevant to each employee's individual function.
-The casino operator licensee or applicant shall develop special instructional programs in addition to any on-the-job instruction sufficient to make each member of the department knowledgeable about the requirements and performance of all transactions relating to that employee's functions.
+(C) The casino operator's personnel shall be trained in all policies, procedures, and internal controls relevant to each employee's individual function.
+The casino operator shall develop special instructional programs in addition to any on-the-job instruction sufficient to make each member of the department knowledgeable about the requirements and performance of all transactions relating to that employee's functions.

-(D) If a vacancy in any of the casino operator licensees mandatory department supervisory positions required by this chapter occurs or if written notice is received that such a vacancy will occur in the future, the casino operator licensee shall:
+(E) If a vacancy in any of the casino operator's mandatory department supervisory positions or in the casino general manager position required by this chapter occurs or if written notice is received that such a vacancy will occur in the future, the casino operator shall:

 (1) Notify the executive director immediately in writing of the vacant position;